VladaHejda/LazyDataMapper/readme.md

 It is tool for making application [data models](http://en.wikipedia.org/wiki/Data_model).

 LazyDataMapper does not build or execute SQL queries or anything similar.
 You are the one who do this.
-LazyDataMapper just gives you the suggestions to make **efficient universal** data queries by yourself.
+He just gives you the suggestions to make **efficient universal** data queries by yourself.

 LazyDataMapper aims to following targets: